 The WHO Classification of Tumours ‘Blue book’ revisions for Endocrine neoplasms is now published and the ICCR has therefore developed a series of four datasets in this area:

-The datasets are currently out for open consultation, with publication expected at the end of 2019.
+The public consultation period for the Endocrine datasets is now closed, with publication expected at the end of 2019.

 - Carcinomas of the Adrenal Cortex